mosem/coupling-denoising-sr/README.md

 ### Run Script Files

+Make sure that PYTHONPATH environment variable is set to the root directory (that contains diffusion directory).
+In csh shell:
+`setenv PYTHONPATH <root_directory>`

 All script files are placed under the bash_scripts folder.
 Each script file runs the train and test scripts in sequence.